Wings for the Eagle: Plot

 Corky joins the military as an air cadet, and he arranges for Roma and Brad to get back together.
-On an early mission his plane shoots down a Japanese fighter, avenging Pete's death.
+On an early mission his plane shoots down two Japanese fighters, fulfilling a request from Jake by avenging Pete's death.

 Cast

 Production

 Wings for the Eagle, originally titled Shadow of Their Wings was partly set in Burbank, California near the Lockheed Corporation which had built a production facility where 45 buildings spread out over 550 acres.
 Warner Bros. received permission to shoot at the Lockheed plant, but, for security reasons, the film crew and actors were instructed to keep a birth certificate on them at all times.
 The original casting had Ronald Reagan co-starring with Dennis Morgan but he was replaced by Morgan and Jack Carson became the "sidekick".

 Warner Bros. advertised the connection with Lockheed in a full-page ad in Life magazine, dedicating the film, "to the workers who actually build Wings for the Eagle.
 To the workers of America's Fighting aircraft industry ... men and women devoted to the new gospel "We can!
 We must!
 We Will!"

 Wings for the Eagle was churned out quickly between January 12–February 1942 at both the Lockheed plant and the Curtiss-Wright Aircraft Company in Buffalo, New York, using a near-documentary film style.
 At the conclusion of the production, Sheridan, Morgan and Carson went on war bond tours together.
 Later, Morgan and Carson would visit hospitals and camps throughout the South Pacific during the war.

 Aviation film historian Stephen Pendo in Aviation in the Cinema (1985) described how Wings for the Eagle benefited from its association with Lockheed, especially being able to photograph the ceremony highlighting the rollout of the 2,000th aircraft produced for the war effort.
 An interesting anecdote involved "Billy Curtis, a midget, who showed one way of solving a fuselage construction problem."